New Jersey has yet to receive 230,000 COVID-19 vaccine doses allotted for this week

-New Jersey has not received nearly 230,000 COVID-19 vaccine doses that state officials were expecting this week, Department of Health Commissioner Judy Persichilli said Friday..
+New Jersey has not received nearly 230,000 COVID-19 vaccine doses that state officials were expecting this week, Health Commissioner Judy Persichilli said Friday.

-Inclement weather in the southern states has delayed vaccine shipments across the country as many of the shipping companies are based in the region, she added.
+Inclement weather in the South has delayed vaccine shipments across the country as many of the shipping companies are based in the region, Persichilli said.

 "But we did hear some good news this morning," Persichilli said.
 "We are working with our federal partners to ensure delayed vaccines to some of our mega sites.
 Our federal partners told us this morning that they have located and expect to deliver some delayed first doses of Pfizer vaccine."